linode/docs/docs/platform/billing-and-payments.md

 ## Bandwidth Pro-ration

-The bandwidth quota for a Linode is pro-rated based on its creation date, meaning that if a Linode is created mid-month it's quota for that month will be proportionate to the amount of time remaining in the month.
+Your Linode's bandwidth quota is prorated based on its creation date.
+This means that a Linode you create mid-month will have less bandwidth quota than what's listed on our [pricing page](https://www.linode.com/pricing), depending on how much time remains in the month.

+Prorated bandwidth quota is reset at the beginning of the following month.

 ## Accessing Billing History